1873

 Über diesen Titel

-From the author of the Pulitzer-Prize-winning Lords of Finance, another magnificent and timely reckoning with the first truly global financial calamity through the prism of the famous banking family at the center of the whirlwind
+From the author of the Pulitzer Prize–winning Lords of Finance, a magnificent and timely reckoning with the first truly global financial calamity and the famous banking family at the center of the whirlwind

-As Liaquat Ahamed shows us in this enthralling history, the crisis of 1873 was, among other things, a death blow to Reconstruction in the United States and the proximate cause of the Ottoman Empire's slow death spiral and Britain's takeover of Egypt.
-Ironically, as markets grew irrationally frenzied, the Rothschilds had presciently managed to protect themselves from the worst financial effects.
-Nevertheless, when the deluge came, they were viciously scapegoated everywhere as part of a wider spasm of hatred directed at "Jewish finance," a strain of antisemitism that would come to full evil flower in Austria and Germany during the 20th century.
+With excessive euphoria leading to disappointed expectations, in the early 1870s the bubble burst.
+Stock markets from Vienna to New York crashed, and dozens of railroads and many governments defaulted.
+Financial officials responded by blundering into a precipitous remaking of the global currency system—exacerbating the ensuing economic collapse and setting the stage for decades of a punitive deflation that sparked waves of anti-globalist populism.
+As Liaquat Ahamed shows us in this enthralling history, the crisis of 1873 was, among other things, a death blow to Reconstruction in the United States and the proximate cause of the Ottoman Empire’s slow death spiral.
+Ironically, though the Rothschilds had presciently kept a low profile during the bubble, when the deluge came, they were viciously scapegoated as part of a wider hatred directed at “Jewish finance,” a strain of antisemitism that would come to full evil flower during the twentieth century.

-1873 is a marvelous birds-eye reckoning with the full dimension of the crisis, from its build-up to its long aftermath.
-Through the Rothschilds and a cast of other eyewitnesses, including Karl Marx and Mark Twain making cameos at crucial moments, we have witnesses on the ground to give us the human perspective.
-And we have a great and brilliant financial historian’s firm grasp of the larger forces at play to create a truly cohesive global narrative with thrilling explanatory power.
+1873 is a bird’s-eye reckoning with the full dimension of the crisis, from its buildup to its long aftermath.
+The Rothschilds and a cast of other witnesses give us the human perspective.
+And we have a brilliant financial historian’s grasp of the larger forces at play, resulting in a global narrative with thrilling explanatory power.

 Noch keine Rezensionen vorhanden